texfaq/texfaq.github.io/FAQ-conditional.md

 ---
+title:  Conditional compilation and ''comments''
 section: How do I do&hellip;?
 subsection: Document management
 date: 2014-06-10
 ---

-# Conditional compilation and ''comments''

 While LaTeX (or any other TeX-derived package) isn't really like a compiler, people regularly want to do compiler-like things using it.